 John J. Glynn (Funeral Director)

-John was born and raised in Rockville Centre where he now lives with his wife Erin (Kee) and their daughter Kiera who is currently attending kindergarten in Oceanside School District.
+John was born and raised in Rockville Centre where he now lives with his wife Erin (Kee) and their daughter Kiera who is currently attending second grade at the Florence A. Smith School #2 in Oceanside School District.
 After graduating from South Side High School, John attended Molloy College where he received a Bachelor’s Degree in Criminal Justice.
 During his years at Molloy he was called into the New York City Police Academy.
 In 1999 he completed the police academy and was assigned to the 109 precinct in Flushing Queens.
 He was promoted to detective in 2007 and was assigned to the Missing Persons Squad Medical Examiners Liaison Unit until 2015 when he was transferred to the Animal Cruelty Investigation Squad where he worked until his retirement in June of 2018.

 Having always had an interest in his father’s profession and helping out in the family business, John decided to enroll in the mortuary science program at Nassau Community College in 2005.
 He received an Associate’s Degree in applied sciences (mortuary science) in 2008.
 After completing his coursework and residency he joined his father in the family business. .
 After his retirement from the New York City Police Department he became a partner with his father at the Thomas A. Glynn and Son Funeral Home in Rockville Centre.
 As a licensed New York State Funeral Director he is responsible in providing care and assistance to families during one of the most difficult times of their lives.
 He always tries to guide families and help them make decisions in providing the appropriate services to honor their loved ones.
 Our goal is to make the funeral planning as easy as possible for the family.